Daku Balay: Vision and context

-The home of Generoso M. Villanueva, a prominent sugar planter, and his wife Paz took three years to build from 1933-1936.
+The home of Generoso M. Villanueva, a prominent sugar planter, and his wife Paz took three years to build from 1933 to 1936.
 It was the first art deco structure to be built in Bacolod.
 Designed solely by the owner and built by Cebu engineer Salvador Cinco, the three-story, poured-concrete steel reinforced building with graceful curved balconies, parapets, and porthole steel-cased windows looks like the Titanic on land.
 It was known among the locals as the Boat House.
 Among family, though, it was simply called Daku Balay (the big house).

 One family story about Daku Balay was the family patriarch built it to fulfill a vow he had made to someday build the tallest house in the city so he could look down on the house of a business and political rival.
 The majestic rise of the 5,000-square-meter Daku Balay, with a five-level roof deck of over 600sm was the tallest building in the city until 1959 when the Philippine National Bank was built.
 It was the first building on Negros Island to have an elevator, manufactured by Inclinator, Philadelphia, USA.